framecodev/image-to-header/README.md

 # Image to Header File Converter for Arduino

-This project provides a simple tool to convert images into C/C++ header files that can be used with Arduino.\
+The project provides a simple tool to convert images into C/C++ header files that can be used with Arduino.\
 The generated header file contains the image data in a format suitable for rendering on displays such as OLED, TFT, or other graphical LCDs.

 ## Features